Buying a more energy efficient appliance

 If you're thinking about buying a new appliance, you should think about:

-the cost of the electricity you'll need to use it
+the cost of the energy (gas or electricity) you'll need to use it

 the upfront cost to buy the appliance

 whether it's worth repairing your appliance instead of replacing it

 Some appliances are more energy efficient than others - this means they use less energy and cost less to run.

 Some appliances have energy rating labels.
 You can use these to check how efficient an appliance is and compare it to other appliances.

 If you have an appliance that doesn’t have an energy label, you can still roughly work out how much it costs to use.